madunclejack/udacityDeepRLP1/Report.md

 where we now take the maximizing action from the Target network, indicated by $\theta^{-}$.

 The weights are updated using the Adam function, which uses and Adaptive Momentum update rule.
 It is adaptive because it changes the size of the update step based on the size of the gradient.
 It uses momentum to help get the gradient out of local minima and hopefully encourage the network to converge to the global mininum.
 Adam also uses a hyperparmeter $\alpha$ which controls how quickly the updated weights are applied to the network.
 It helps ensure the network eventually converges to the optimal solution as the number of samples goes to infinity.
-The learning rate must decay with time
+The learning rate must decay with time.

+## Neural Network Design
+The neural network models Q-Function, which maps states and actions to an expected reward value.
+Rather than provide the action with the state, the network gives a value to each action and the agent can choose between them.
+The network has an input plane of 37 nodes representing the 37 input states, and an ouput plane of 4 nodes which provides an action value for each possible action (up, down, right, left).
+I decided to use 2 fully connected hidden layers with 64 nodes each.
+That seemed like a reasonable trade-off between network flexibility and size in memory.

 # II.
 Improvements to  DQN
 The basic DQN is a good place to start, but it did not converge to a solution for this project.
 To improve it, I added an Experience Replay Buffer (or Replay Buffer) and changed the algorithm to Double DQN.
 The Replay Buffer stores a number of previous experiences for the agent to resample so it can learn from them again.
 Double DQN helps prevent maximization bias.
 Both concepts are discussed further below.